abhisat/COMP229Ass3/worksheet.md

 You can have quite a bit of fun with interesting behaviour changes now and the `movesBetween` method is powerful enough to support a number of different movement strategies.

+## 🤔 Task 17a

+This task sits to the side of our other tasks.
+It is an experiment.
+Even after we get an answer, we won't build upon that answer in later tasks, i.e. we will use the Task 17 answer as the basis for Task 18.
+However, I think this is the most interesting task so far, it is certainly worth your time.

+Can we make the strategy pattern we just created disappear with lambda expressions?
+More concretely, can I get rid of the `Behaviour` interface and its subclasses and still have dynamic behaviour at run-time?
+If so, implement it and discuss the pros and cons of this approach compared to a "real" strategy pattern.